Famous Festivals in Turkey

 Turkish Republic Day National Holiday

 One of the most important festivals in Turkey, which is also a national holiday, is the Republic Day Festival, which is both a national holiday and an official holiday in this country.
-The celebration is related to day Turkey became a republic in October 29.
+The celebration is related to the day Turkey became a republic on October 29.
 In this celebration, the Turkish people, all over the country, take part in nationwide marches and rejoice.
-The festival features live music, performances, group entertainment and many other activities.
-At the Republic Day Festival, you can see the red flags of Turkey in the hands of the people and in different sizes.
+The festival features live music, performances, group entertainment, and many other activities.
+At the Republic Day Festival, you can see Turkey’s red flags in the people’s hands and in different sizes.
 Also, you can see posters with the photo of Mustafa Kemal Atatürk, the late founder of the Republic in Turkey, in the hands of the people and on the doors and walls of the city.

 Istanbul Shopping Festival in July

-It is interesting to know about the Istanbul Shopping Festival is so popular that it has become one of the most important shopping festivals in the country over time.
+It is interesting to know that the Istanbul Shopping Festival is so popular that it has become one of the most important shopping festivals in the country over time.